LAST REVIEWED Apr 03 2019 11 MIN READ

 Should I look for a fiduciary provider for my 401(k)?

 The benefit of employing a fiduciary is knowing that his or her recommendations will be in your and your employees’ best interests.
 This can be particularly helpful for small businesses with small or no HR departments, who don’t have the resources to carefully audit providers’ recommendations.
-Since the Fiduciary Rule is in doubt, you may want to consider registered investment professionals who already choose to uphold fiduciary standards (like Human Interest!).
-As a small business owner, you want to take care of your employees, and that includes providing access to quality investment advice.
+Since the Fiduciary Rule is in doubt, you may want to consider registered investment professionals who already choose to uphold fiduciary standards.
+As a small business owner, you want to take care of your employees, and that includes providing access to quality investment education.

 Of course, cost is always a consideration.
 Opting for a fiduciary can help you (or your employees) avoid hidden fees and broker commissions.
 If you want to find an affordable 401(k) that takes care of your employees, a fiduciary is a good place to start.